Q: What certification examinations does UCNS offer?

 Q: How do I maintain my UCNS certification?

 A: New diplomates begin maintaining their certification the year immediately after becoming certified (i.e., diplomates certified in 2021 begin maintaining their certification in 2022).
-UCNS certification is maintained by meeting the annual requirements for continuous certification (C-cert).
+UCNS certification is continuous contingent on meeting the annual requirements for continuous certification (C-cert).

 Q: How can I verify if someone is certified?

 A: The current certification status of all UCNS diplomates can be found in the Diplomate Directory.
+Certification status is updated annually in March.
 Please contact [email protected] if written verification is required.